Sharan-Mj-Kumar/MSU-SSGS/README.md

 ![Email Sharing Page](EmailSharingPage.jpeg)

-Generate Report: Admin can generate report for particular Department or Section.
+Generate Report: Admin can generate report for particular Department or Section and download it as a PDF file.

 ![Report Generation Page](Report(1).jpeg)
 ![Report Generation Page](Report(2).jpeg)